scyrille/vim-survival-sims/README.md

 * Weak effects: $\beta_j = log(1.2)$
 * Null effects:  $\beta_j = 0$

-Censoring times were generated independently to yield approximately 20-25% right censoring.
+Independent censoring times were generated as $C \sim Uniform(0, c_{max})$.
+The parameter $c_{max}$ was calibrated using a large Monte Carlo sample from the data-generating mechanism to achieve an expected censoring proportion of approximately 20%, and the calibrated value was then fixed across all simulation replicates.

 We vary: